Epikest/nutopia/rules.md

 13) When you change your nickname, you agree to these terms:
 - a) I am able to remove your nickname and remove your permissions to change them at any time.
 - b) The nickname is family-friendly.

+14) Absolutely no NSFW outside of #mature-chatroom.
+Instant, permanent ban.